Connecticut Mortgage Servicer Surety Bond

-8. Obtain a minimum $100,000 surety bond.
-The bond covers the main office and an addendum is required for any branch offices and requires an additional $100,000 bond.
+- A minimum $100,000 surety bond is required for licensure.
+The bond covers the main office and an addendum is required for any branch offices and requires an additional $100,000 surety bond.
 The name of the principal (applicant) must match exactly as the full legal name of the applicant.

 |Principal Amount Required||Amount of Residential Mortgage Loans Serviced|

 |Plus .15%||Of the next $400 million|

 - Complete all pre-licensing education and take the written examinations.

 - Complete the required mortgage servicer license application (MU4) found on the National Mortgage Licensing System (NMLS) and pay the applicable FBI Criminal Background Check Fee, State Criminal Background Check Fee, credit report fee, NMLS processing fee and the Connecticut license fee.

 - List the Resident Agent on the application.

 - Provide the name of an onsite manager or qualifying individual.
 The person listed is required to have the following: be licensed as a mortgage loan originator in Connecticut, be physically in the main office location, have worked in the mortgage business industry for a minimum of three of the last five years.

 - Provide a balance sheet was prepared no more than 12 months prior to the license application date.
 The balance sheet will need to show a tangible net worth.